2aCD-creator/volumio-plugins/plugins/miscellanea/peppy_screensaver/README.md

 ## PeppyScreensaver
 PeppyMeter as screensaver for Volumio on raspberry pi
->Many thanks to peppy, who provided the conditions for this
+>Many thanks to peppy.player, who provided the conditions for this